-Our Subject Days for newly qualified and trainee teachers are an effective way to condense a lifetime’s teaching experience into just six Saturday sessions.
-Designed to provide a wealth of resources, the course is delivered by experienced teacher leaders in conjunction with University academics and is designed to improve confidence and bolster ability.
+Our Subject Days for newly qualified and trainee teachers are an effective way to condense a lifetime’s teaching experience into just four Saturday sessions.
+Designed to provide a wealth of resources, the course is delivered by experienced teacher leaders in conjunction with leading academics and is designed to improve confidence and bolster ability.

-The courses are open to school-based teacher trainees (e.g. School Direct, Teach First), NQTs, second and third year teachers.
-The full course of 6 Saturdays is offered at only £295 per participant.
+The courses are open to school-based teacher trainees (e.g. School Direct, Teach First), NQTs, RQTs and teachers in their first three years.
+The full course of four Saturdays is offered at only £495 + VAT per participant, or £425 + VAT for PTI Schools Programme members.

 Dr Gregory Dart is a Senior Lecturer in English Literature.
 He spent his undergraduate and graduate years (from 1986 to 1993) at the University of Cambridge.
 From 1993 he was a lecturer at the University of York, and has been at UCL since 2000.
 His first book, the book of his Ph.D, was a monograph on the influence of the French Revolution on the Romantics, Rousseau, Robespierre and English Romanticism, which was published by Cambridge University Press in 1999, and paperbacked in 2005.
 His teaching range at UCL focuses on the Romantics and Victorians but also includes twentieth-century literature and film, London literature, the eighteenth century, and Shakespeare.